University of the Philippines Visayas: Establishment

+Reorganization and Expansion

 Originally, UPV consisted of two colleges - the College of Fisheries and the College of Arts and Sciences, formerly UP College Iloilo.

 On April 30, 1987, the Board of Regents approved the reorganization of the College of Fisheries (now the College of Fisheries and Ocean Sciences or CFOS) and the establishment of four institutes, namely, the Institute of Aquaculture, the Institute of Marine Fisheries and Oceanology, Institute of Fish Processing Technology, and the Institute of Fisheries Policy and Development Studies.
 The Brackishwater Aquaculture Center facilities in Leganes, Iloilo became the Brackishwater Aquaculture Research Station of IA.

 In May 1988, the College of Fisheries transferred to the new site in Miagao under the leadership of Chancellor Rogelio O. Juliano and Dean Efren Ed.
 C. Flores.
 The Diliman-based programs of the College of Fisheries were then relocated to its present site together with most of its faculty and staff.

 In January 1990, the School of Technology transferred to the Miagao Campus.
 In June of the same year, Chancellor Francisco Nemenzo effected the transfer of the Division of Humanities and the Division of Social Sciences of the College of Arts and Sciences.

 In May 1993, the transfer of the Division of Physical Sciences and Mathematics and the Division of Biological Sciences, along with the Office of the Dean, completed the transfer of the CAS.

+Independence of regional units

-On September 24, 2010, the U.P.
-Board of Regents elevated the status of UP Cebu as an autonomous unit, in preparation for its constituent university status after five to seven years.
+On September 24, 2010, the UP Board of Regents elevated the status of UP Cebu as an autonomous unit, in preparation for its constituent university status after five to seven years.
+It eventually became a constituent university on October 27, 2016.
+UP Tacloban followed suit, becoming an autonomous college, no longer under UP Visayas' purview, on April 27, 2023.
+With its former regional units now independent, UP Visayas now only has campuses in Panay Island.

 Two degree-granting units remain on the Iloilo City Campus.
 They are the College of Management, and the CAS Division of Professional Education.
 Also on campus is the U.P.
 High School in Iloilo (formerly U.P.V.
 High School).
 The High School is an experimental laboratory for innovative teaching strategies designed to provide academic training for underprivileged students in order to better prepare them for access to tertiary education in the University of the Philippines.

 Some units have remained on the Iloilo City Campus: